SimonTasker/river-home-energy/services/README.md

 InfluxDB is a time-series database, which we shall use for storing data from our system.

-The service has environment variables and a set-up script that are configured to auto configure the database on first run, with the following initial values:
+The service has environment variables and a set-up script that are configured to auto configure the database on first set-up, with the initial values:

 - Default User: `admin`
 - Default Password: `adminadmin`